illixion/vscode-vibrancy-continued/README.md

 [中文教程 (Chinese README)](https://eyhn.in/vscode-vibrancy/)

-## Warning
+# Warning

-This extension works by editing VS Code's css file.
-So, a prompt will appear when installing `vscode-vibrancy-continued` and enabling it.
-Click on the cogwheel and select [never show again] to hide it.
+This extension works by editing VS Code's checksum-verified CSS file, which means that a warning prompt will appear after installing and enabling `vscode-vibrancy-continued`.
+This warning is safe to disregard, and all changes can be reverted.
+Click on the cogwheel and select **Don't Show Again** to hide it.

 ![screenshot](./warn.png)
 ![screenshot](./warnfix.png)

 To fix the "[Unsupported]" warning on VS Code's title bar, please refer to this extension: [Fix VSCode Checksums](https://marketplace.visualstudio.com/items?itemName=lehni.vscode-fix-checksums).

-## Supported Operating Systems
+# Supported Operating Systems

 Windows 11 ✔